Recording events

 <!-- or name tag -->

-Now that the tracking is set for specific content items, you can test this setup with the following steps:
+If Prepr tracking is set up and you’ve added a meta tag for specific content items, you can test this setup with the following steps:

 - Simply navigate to the page in your web app where you’ve included the meta tag above.
 This automatically triggers a view event that gets sent to Prepr.